Scholarship Program

 EVERGREEN

 The Kevin Worley Memorial was established by Paige Pearson, Nick Worley, Colton Worley and family in memory of their father.
-We thank them for their generosity in providing funding for this scholarship.
+We thank them for their generosity in providing funding for two scholarships.

 He was on the board of directors for the Olympic Logging Conference where he served as chairman of the 70th annual conference.
 He also served as past president of the Washington Trucking Association-Log Truckers Conference, where he was still a member.
 Kevin was also a long-time member of the Washington Contract Loggers Association.